tanmayaeron/RISC-V_Simulator/README.txt

 Output Format
 Check the generated folder for details of compilation.
 It contains:
         * memory.txt            :  details of memory
         * register.txt          :  details of registers
         * outputLog.txt         :  details of changes in temporary registers for each cycle
         * buffer.txt            :  details of buffer in a particular cycle provided in knob5 input box.
         * forwarding.txt        :  details of data forwarding paths taken in each cycle
         * stats.txt             :  contains general stats about the code compilation.
+        * DataCache.txt         :  contains info of the data cache
+        * InstructionCache.txt  :  contains info of the data cache
+        * CacheInfo.txt         :  contains information about the cache
         * Buffer Snapshots      :  contains data of buffers in each cycle if knob4 is on.
-        * Register Snapshots:  contains details of register file in knob3 is on.
+        * Register Snapshots    :  contains details of register file in knob3 is on.
-        For more information the output format of files, refer to buffer class in hazard.py

 Work split among team members:-
 :) Overall it was a very successful team efforts.
 Each members coordinated others well.
 :) It became really difficult for us to decide each other's contribution.
-* Aditya Agarwal - Documentation, simulator.py, readme, testing
+* Aditya Agarwal        -   Cache.py, documentation, GUI
-* Aneeket Mangal - FrontBack.py, UiComponents.py, MainPage.py, simulator.py
+* Aneeket Mangal        -   Cache.py, documentation, GUI
-* Fadia Het Rakeshkumar - BTB.py, simulator.py, documentation, testing
+* Fadia Het Rakeshkumar -   Cache.py, documentation, GUI
-* Shikhar Soni - Hazards.py, simulator.py, pipeline buffer, testing
+* Shikhar Soni          -   Cache.py, documentation, GUI
-* Tanmay Aeron - Hazards.py, simulator.py, IAG.py, memory.py
+* Tanmay Aeron          -   Cache.py, documentation, GUI